Be aware that some spoilers will be unmarked. Read ahead at your own risk of being spoiled.

 - No Badass to His Valet: None of the angels care if their charge is a God of Destruction.
 They can and will talk about them and even troll them.
 It helps that they are much stronger than their respective gods.

 - Our Angels Are Different: The angels of the Dragon Ball series have no wings, and are blue-skinned, white-haired humanoids who are more powerful than the gods they serve.
-They also have halos on their necks, with the exception of the Grand Priest, who has them on his head.
+They also have halos on their necks, with the exception of the Grand Minister, who has them on his head.